EddyTheAnimator1/Rec-Room-Patches/README.md

 # Rec-Room-Patches

-This repository tries to recover old rec room builds (Almost ALL of them), providing servers, easy downloading.
+This repository tries to recover old rec room builds (Some of them), providing servers, easy downloading.

+This project is not affiliated with [Rec Room Inc.]([https://example.com](https://recroom.com/)).
+It is made by a solo developer and it isn't official.

 # Installation
 1. Go to https://github.com/EddyTheAnimator1/Rec-Room-Patches/releases and download the latest Release.exe